prawn-cake/lecs/README.md

 This project contains number of **fundamental** computer science problems and alorithms to be implemented.

-It will give you understanding of the internals behind the blockchain and naturally, **as a contributor**, necessary skills and knowledde of used alorithms and distributed systems.
+It will give you understanding of the internals behind the blockchain and naturally, **as a contributor**, necessary skills and knowledge of used algorithms and distributed systems.

 And when the the next recruiter will ask you about exciting projects you participated just show your commits here.